Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 10. Multiple pregnancy

-13. The use of drugs that depress the breathing of a newborn (promedol)
+13. Use of drugs that depress the breathing of a newborn (promedol)

 14. Presence of developmental anomalies